DMV Is Not Currently Issuing Non-Domiciled CLPs/CDLs

 Commercial Driver’s License (CDL)Class C Noncommercial Driver’s License (DL)

-Class C Noncommercial Driver’s License (DL)If you do not want to apply for a new CDL, or you want to wait to apply for one, you can apply for a regular DL instead.
+Class C Noncommercial Driver’s License (DL)If you do not want to apply for a new CDL, or while your CDL application is on hold, you can apply for a regular DL instead.
 For more information on eligibility and to ensure you have the documents needed, please review the Driver’s License page.

 More Information